labyrinthinesecurity/automatedReasoning/README.md

 Say you want to solve a problem involving two expressions: x^2 + y^2 = 25, and x > 3

-With the help of ***congruence closure***, the solver will place each expression in its own equivalence class, then it will try to transform the expressions to put them into a smal number of equivalence classes.
-THis process is called ***unification***
+With the help of ***congruence closure***, the solver will place each expression in its own equivalence class, then it will try to transform the expressions to put them into a smaller number of equivalence classes.
+This process is called ***unification***

 Here we have only 2 equivalence classes, so we just need to find a way to unify them into a single class.
-If we manage to do so, then we will have found a solution to our probelm.
+If we manage to do so, then we will have found a solution to our problem.

 Unification works as follows: depending on the nature of the expressions at hand, the solver will use the rules of a ***theory*** to transform the expressions and put them into normal form.
 In our example, the expressions deal with integers, so the solver will use the rules of the ***natural numbers theory***, things like distributivity, commutativity, etc

-Here is a possible way to derive a solution:
+Here is a possible way to derive a solution using only rules of the natural numbers theory:
 - put x^2 + y^2 = 25 in one quivalence class, x > 3 in another
 - use natural numbers theory rules like substraction and root squaring to deduce that x = sqrt(25-y^2)
 - substitute this value of x in the second expression x > 3, yielding: sqrt(25-y^2) > 3